Tense

 Past Simple Tense

-Any work/action completed in past.
+Any work/action completed in the past.

-Subject + V2 + Object
+Structure: Subject + V2 + Object

 I played cricket with John last Sunday.